-Director of Finance Hussian College 1500 Spring Garden St. Philadelphia, PA 19130 transactions.
+Director of Finance Hussian College 1500 Spring Garden St. Philadelphia, PA 19130 Please make sure the donor includes the recipient's name and instructions related to rules and regulations required of the recipient in order to receive the scholarship.
+The Director of Finance will send communication to the Financial Aid Office about these transactions.
 Once the check is received, it will be processed and put on the student's account in a timely manner, within approximately two weeks.